MATH 56: Numerical Analysis

 The SIAM book is available as an e-book through the Dartmouth library.

 Grading: Grades in the class will be based on homework sets which will ensure mastery of theoretical and computational skills.
-There will also be two take home exams, which will not have computational components.
 Students may work together on the homework, but will need to turn in their own assignments.
-Students may not work together on take home exams.
+Students may not work together on final take home exam, but may do a joint final project.
 It is strongly recommended that all homework assignments, especially those involving programming problems, be started early.

 Important dates and grading information